privly/privly-web/API.md

 **Does not require CSRF token.**

 To destroy the current authentication token you should generate a new token and choose not to store it.

+# Registration

+When a user wants a new account on the server they must register for the account.
+This endpoint generates a confirmation email sent to the specified account.
+The account will not be active until the user confirms their email address.

+POST `/users/invitation`.

+**Parameters**

+"user[email]" : "email@domain.com"

+**Headers**

+Accept:application/json

+**Requires CSRF token (see above).**

 # Posts